 807 single ended tube amps

 In the summer of 2002 I decided to build a pair of mono block parallel single ended DIY tube amps, using the 807 tube.
-Actually, that was my third DIY tube amplifier project.
 It all started with my decision to use the less known tube 807 , a tetrode whose features and sounds I was well aware of, from a specific DIY project (with one tube per channel wired in triode) made by Christos Spathopoulos.
-Christos’ tube 807 amp played very smoothly in the whole spectrum (perhaps the best sound I had heard until then ) but, unfortunately, it lacked power.
-We discussed my idea with Giannis and Christos Spathopoulos so we focused to build a tube amp with two parallel 807's per channel in a cathode follower connection, wired in tetrode - class A, using negative voltage in screen, based to the characteristics according to RCA and SCT...
+Christos 807 amp played very smoothly in the whole spectrum (perhaps the best sound I had heard until then ) but, unfortunately, it has not enought power.
+So I focused to build a tube amp with two parallel 807's per channel in a cathode follower connection, wired in tetrode - class A, fixed bias (using negative voltage in screen), according to the characteristics of RCA and SCT.

 My Parallel single ended 807 vacuum tube amplifiers at a glance :

 - two 807 tubes / channel (parallel single ended)

 - two independent power supply stages per Channel

 - No feedback

 - two independent lines for tube 807 biasing